Get

 Once your pet has a new home, you’ll need to transfer ownership of them to their new family.
 This could involve switching over your dog’s registration or dog license, giving the new family your pet’s microchip information, and letting your vet know your dog has a new owner (if the new family uses the same vet) or having your vet transfer your pup’s records to a new vet.

 It can feel kind of sleazy to ask for money when rehoming your dog, particularly if all you care about is whether they have a good home to go to.
-However, some experts do recommend charging this fee.
-Why?
-Because animals that are free are more disposable.
+However, some experts do recommend charging this fee because animals that are free are more disposable.
 Free animals can attract companies that want to test their products on them, people looking to supply dog fighting rings or even puppy mills.
-By having to pay this fee, you know your dog’s new family is willing to invest in your pup.
+By requiring a fee, you know your dog’s new family is willing to invest in your pup.

 woman counting dollars at the table